axyroxxx/Quake_Alert_app-master/README.md

 "gradlew build" command or use "Import Project" in Android Studio.

 This is the first test branch2 in the dev envirmonent/ test2.
+Now I am adding a new feature1 in the app in Test 2.